 Most of the existing gas and oil development occurs in the action area and it is likely that future gas and oil development will continue to take place in the action area.
+Apache, for example, will be conducting seismic surveys in Cook Inlet for the next three to five years, and NMFS has received IHA applications from other oil and gas companies requesting takes of marine mammals incidental to seismic surveys and drilling operations.
 Impacts from gas and oil development include increased noise from seismic activity, vessel and air traffic and well drilling; discharge of wastewater; habitat loss from the construction of oil and gas facilities; and contaminated food sources and/or injury from a natural gas blowout or oil spill.
 The risk of these impacts may increase as oil and gas development increases; however, new development will undergo consultation prior to exploration and development.